-A native of Fort Lauderdale, FL, I graduated from the University of Florida with a bachelors degree in English and from City University of Seattle with a Master of Mental Health Counselling Degree.
-I am a licensed counsellor though the Canadian Counselling and Psychotherapy Association (#7995).
+A native of Fort Lauderdale, FL, Ryan graduated from the University of Florida with a bachelors degree in English and from City University of Seattle with a Master of Mental Health Counselling Degree.
+Ryan is a licensed counsellor though the BCACC.

-My approach to psychotherapy is dynamic and solution-focused.
-I draw on evidence-based treatment modalities such as mindfulness, Motivational Interviewing, and Cognitive Behavioral Therapy, all while using a psychodynamic approach.
-Each client has individual needs and I strive to take the most effective approach for each individual.
-My primary practice areas are: trauma, anxiety, depression, and addictions.
+Ryan’s approach to psychotherapy is dynamic and solution-focused.
+Ryan draws on his background in evidence-based treatment modalities such as mindfulness, Motivational Interviewing , Cognitive Behavioral Therapy, all while using a psychodynamic approach.
+Each client has individual needs and Ryan strives to take the most effective approach for each individual.
+Ryan’s primary practice areas are: relationships, anxiety, depression, and addictions.

 First time clients are invited to have a free 15-minute consultation with me to get a feel for how I work and discuss any questions they may have.

-My fee for online video sessions is $120 Canadian per 50-minute session.
-I accept payment for video sessions via PayPal or through E-interac transfer if you have a Canadian bank account.
-If you are paying from another currency, PayPal can automatically convert it for you at the current exchange rate.
+My fee for online video sessions is $135 per 50-minute session.
+I accept payment via E-interac transfer or credit card (for an additional processing fee).
 I can provide you with a receipt to submit to your insurance company if you have mental health benefits.

-To get started--please express your interest in Skype or FaceTime video therapy via email and we can set up our first meeting.
+To get started, please express your interest via email and we can set up our first meeting.

 Anxiety is an automatic response, outside of our conscious control.
 This was a gift for early humans, as fleeing from danger without having to ponder the decision could be a lifesaver.
 We have built civilizations to protect us from constant attacks on our lives, but the mechanisms for anxiety within our minds remain.
 Anxiety disorders are the most commonly diagnosed mental health disorder in North America—and while everyone in their life will experience anxiety to some extent, for some it can become extremely limiting